SFU University Quick Facts

 SFU has three campuses in all.
-(SFU Burnaby, SFU Surrey, Surrey Vancouver).
+(SFU Burnaby, SFU Surrey, SFU Vancouver).
 The first is the main campus which crowns Burnaby Mountain within the City of Burnaby, British Columbia.
 This is SFU’s original campus, consisting of over eight faculties and three dozen buildings.

-The Downtown Vancouver campus encompasses multiple facilities which lie at the heart of the city.
-In 2009, the Vancouver Sun called SFU’s Downtown Vancouver campus “the intellectual heart of the city.”
+The Vancouver campus encompasses multiple facilities which lie at the heart of the city.
+In 2009, the Vancouver Sun called SFU’s Vancouver campus “the intellectual heart of the city.”
 SFU’s Surrey campus, on the other hand, finds itself within the centre of one of Canada’s most lively cities.
 Though the latter is fast-growing, this campus does offer fewer academic programs.
 However, SFU students are welcomed to enroll in class at any of the three campuses.

 SFU Ideal Vancouver Neighborhoods